 10 min read

-My four-year-old brain was absolutely fascinated by this tool - an oddly shaped, fuzzy-looking device called a 'shaving brush'.
+My four-year-old brain was absolutely fascinated by this tool - an oddly shaped, fuzzy-looking device called a vintage shaving brush.
 I would gaze on in wonder during one of my rare forays into my parents' bathroom in my childhood home.
 Theirs looked so different than the bathroom I shared with my sister - it was much cleaner, to be sure, but it also had a number of different... things.
 The Aqua fresh was replaced with whitening toothpaste, colorful kiddie dental floss was transformed into a no-nonsense monochrome thread dispenser, and then - the shaving brush.
-I had no concept of it - no comparison point - it was unlike anything I had ever seen.
+I had no concept of a old fashioned vintage shaving brush no comparison point - it was unlike anything I had ever seen.
 While my own innocent history with the shave brush starts here, the history of shaving brushes is a far more exotic and dramatic story - one steeped in aristocratic excesses, deadly outbreaks of disease, and over-reliance on a particularly ornery animal: the badger.

 However, as with any tool that was created for the purposes of grooming, the aristocracy was (unsurprisingly) at the forefront of the invention.